Caipirinha, what a beautiful, samba bobbin’ glass of joy. Cachaça the mysterious key ingredient.

 In Brazil if you drink a lot you are a cachaçeiro.
 It doesn’t matter if you don’t touch cachaça, this is a national drink twith a reputation, therefore anyone who drinks becomes a cachaçeiro.
 Friends, I believe we are ready to step into that role.

 The 22nd President of Brazil Janio Quadros once said “bebo-o porque é liquido, se fosse sólido comê-lo-ia” or “I drink it because it is liquid, if it were solid I would eat it”.

 Jânio Quadros, the 22nd president of Brazil, was frequently thought of as a cachaçeiro.
 He renounced his presidential position in a mere 6 months and some attribute part of the demise into dictatorship to his actions.
 As he fled his position his exclaimed his greatest last statement, “I am being haunted by foreign occult forces.”

 Alrighty pal, we understand that cachaça just beats presidency, don’t sweat it.

 Step one to cachaçeirism: Pinga com mel

 Perfect for chilly evenings and if you don’t want the fresh tangy twang of a cocktail.
-I swear, 3 shots for me and the night is over.
-You can buy small shots for 5 reais, which is about a $1.50.
+3 shots for me and the night is over.
+Shots cost 5 reais, which is about a $1.50.

 Cheapest night ever.